Zongru-Wang/Final-Vit/README.md

 8. A .h5 file and a .onnx file will be created after the training process, there is a section in Ultra-eval.ipynb that allow you to load the model through .h5 file and select PRPDs for classification.
 I have also make a simple  .NET project that loead the .onnex file and have a UI to let user use it.
 ![alt text](image-1.png)

-9.  a.The project is a simplified demo, the data is provided by "GLOBAL(Shanghai)Technology Co.
-Ltd", b.This repo is based on a reasearch will be published to IEEE. and I am the author. c.We will use model weight in our software and online applications for our users.
+9. The project is a simplified demo, the data is provided by "GLOBAL(Shanghai)Technology Co.
+Ltd" refer as "the company"
+10. This repo is based on a reasearch will be published to IEEE. and I am the author.
+11. The company will use model weight in software and online applications for users.
-    d.
-This repo can be set into private repo at anytime.
+12. This repo can be set into private repo at anytime.